How Traffic Manager Works

 - Configure their vanity domain name, 'partners.contoso.com', to point to 'contoso.trafficmanager.net', using a DNS CNAME record.

 When using a vanity domain with Azure Traffic Manager, you must use a CNAME to point your vanity domain name to your Traffic Manager domain name.
-DNS standards do not allow you to create a CNAME at the 'apex' (or root) of a domain.
+DNS standards don't allow you to create a CNAME at the 'apex' (or root) of a domain.
 Thus you cannot create a CNAME for 'contoso.com' (sometimes called a 'naked' domain).
 You can only create a CNAME for a domain under 'contoso.com', such as 'www.contoso.com'.
 To work around this limitation, we recommend hosting your DNS domain on Azure DNS and using Alias records to point to your traffic manager profile.
 Alternatively you can use a simple HTTP redirect to direct requests for 'contoso.com' to an alternative name such as 'www.contoso.com'.

 How clients connect using Traffic Manager